NewGuy250/python-stocks/README.md

 - **HTML/CSS**: For structuring and styling the website.
 - **JavaScript**: For client-side interactivity.
 - **jQuery**: To simplify DOM manipulation and AJAX requests.

+I got the inspriation and learned from NeuralNine on youtube